Shareuhack | Complete Local AI Selection Guide 2026: Ollama vs LM Studio vs Jan + Taiwan PDPA Compliance

 Key points:

 Hardware requirements: AVX2 CPU required, 8GB RAM minimum (16GB recommended), 6GB+ VRAM for GPU acceleration.
-Lower entry barrier than Ollama or LM Studio.
+Slightly lower entry barrier than Ollama or LM Studio.

 Proprietary models: Jan ships with its own Jan Nano 32k and Jan V3 models available at first install — no need to hunt for models separately.